September 17, 2025

 Key Features:

 Built-in browser with seamless web clipping: Browse and clip content without ever leaving your workspace.
-Press 'W' to start browsing and capturing web content directly onto your canvas
+Press 'W' to start browsing and capturing web content directly onto your canvas.
+Learn more about Kosmik's built-in browser.

 AI-powered auto-tagging and content organization: Upload images or save articles and watch the AI automatically sort them by topic, style, color, and relevance